erg-lang/erg/doc/zh_CN/compiler/type_var_normalization.md

 * Erg's type argument normalization is based on SymPy's simplify function.

 For example, when you define `concat: |T, M, N|([T; M], [T; N] -> [T; M+N])`, you can match type variables and arguments without instantiating them.
 Judgment must be made.
-Equality judgment naturally has its limits, but the judgments that are possible at present and their methods are as follows.
+Equality judgment naturally has its limits, but the judgments that are possible at present and their 方法 are as follows.

 * Addition/multiplication symmetry: